Heinke (diving equipment manufacturer): Start of making diving helmets

-1844: Around then Charles Edwin Heinke made his first diving helmet.
+Around 1844, Charles Edwin Heinke made his first diving helmet.
 Inspired by William F. Saddler, Heinke started using solid brass for diving helmets' breastplates, instead of copper sheet.
-Heinke's diving helmets had three similarly-shaped circular windows.
+Heinke's diving helmets had three similarly shaped circular windows.
 They did not have the outer protective grills as in other helmets; thus they had better visibility for divers, and it was easier to keep the windows clean.
 Heinke's main competitor was Siebe Gorman who also made diving helmets, and Heinke constantly tried to improve on designs.
 He introduced an additional exhaust valve on the front side of the breastplate, which is now called the "peppermill" because of the holes in its cover.
 This exhaust made it possible for the diver to ascend and descend much faster.

-1845: He brought in the "Pearler" helmet, with a square-pattern mould-cast (instead of oval and beaten) copper helmet.
+In 1845, Charles brought in the "Pearler" helmet, with a square-pattern mould-cast (instead of oval and beaten) copper helmet.
 He became famous with this style.
 Their square breastplate made it easier for the diver to bend forwards to look for pearl oysters on the seabed.
 The idea was later copied by companies such as Siebe after Siebe took over Heinke, and even by Morse Diving in the USA.

-1858: Around then the addresses in Great Portland Street were renumbered: 103 became 79.